 2. The medial circumflex femoral artery leaves the femoral triangle by passing posteriorly, between the pectineus and the psoas major muscles.
-Afterward it enters successively between the obturator externus and adductor brevis and between thequadratus femoris and upper border of the adductor magnus.
-Here is produces transverse and ascending branches.
+Afterward it enters successively between the obturator externus and adductor brevis and between the quadratus femoris and upper border of the adductor magnus.
+Here it produces transverse and ascending branches.
 The transverse branch takes part in the formation of cruciate anastomosis.
 The ascending branch enters to the trochanteric fossa and takes part in the formation of trochanteric anastomosis.

 The acetabular branch of the medial circumflex femoral artery originates before the terminal branches and enters the acetabulum via acetabular notch deep to transverse acetabular ligament.

-The medial circumflex femoral artery is particularly essential as it provides the majority of the blood to the head and neck of femur by its posterior retinacular branches.
+The medial circumflex femoral artery is particularly essential as it supplies the majority of the blood to the head and neck of femur by its posterior retinacular branches.

 3. The lateral circumflex femoral artery is the largest branch of the profunda femoris artery.
 It runs laterally between the anterior and posterior sections of the femoral nerve and breaks up into ascending, transverse, and descending branches.
 The ascending and transverse branches take part in the cruciate anastomosis on the back of the thigh just below the greater trochanter.
 The descending branch runs down along the anterior border of the vastus lateralis and takes part in the anastomosis around the knee.

 The perforating arteries are 4 in number.
-They’re numbered from above downward as first, second, third and fourth; the fourth 1 being the continuation of the profunda femoris artery.
+They’re numbered from above downward as first, second, third and fourth; the fourth one being the continuation of the profunda femoris artery.